r-lib/lifecycle/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-## Reverse dependencies checks

-We ran full revdep checks and found no issues.
+## revdepcheck results

+We checked 95 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 2 new problems
+ * We failed to check 0 packages

+Issues with CRAN packages are summarised below.

+### New problems
+(This reports the first line of each new failure)

+* mcmcr
+  checking tests ...
+ERROR
+  Does not affect operation of package; fix submitted to author on 2021-01-29

+* tidygate
+  checking tests ...
+ERROR
+  Does not affect operation of package; fix submitted to author on 2021-01-29